stefanofa/awesome/TOPICS.md

 ## stateful

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
 A LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

-## blob

-*   [KartikLabhshetwar/screenshot-studio](https://github.com/KartikLabhshetwar/screenshot-studio) - A free, browser-based editor for creating stunning screenshots and visuals.
-No signup, no watermarks.

-*   [vercel-labs/vectr](https://github.com/vercel-labs/vectr) - A free, open-source template for building natural language image search on the AI Cloud.

-*   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
-Why not take it to the next level? 🚀

 ## blob-storage